SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 ### 5.2 Career Philosophy

 Dedicated to building the best possible products, teams, and companies.
-Always curious.
-Guided by essential first principles.
+Always curious, always learning.
+Servant leadership, guided by essential first principles.

 - **Agile gaurantees, disciplined engineering and best practices** - only the "with what" and the "why" change, "how" remains constant